sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-events/events.md

 - [Create events using the agent TCP and UDP sockets][12]
 - [Create events using the StatsD listener][13]

-## Create events using the events API
+## Create events with the core/v2/events API endpoints

-You can send events directly to the Sensu pipeline using the [events API][16].
+You can send events directly to the Sensu pipeline using the [core/v2/events API endpoints][16].
-To create an event, send a JSON event definition to the [events API PUT endpoint][14].
+To create an event, send a JSON event definition to the [core/v2/events API PUT endpoint][14].

-If you use the events API to create a new event referencing an entity that does not already exist, the sensu-backend will automatically create a proxy entity in the same namespace when the event is published.
+If you use the core/v2/events API to create a new event referencing an entity that does not already exist, the sensu-backend will automatically create a proxy entity in the same namespace when the event is published.

 {{% notice note %}}
 **NOTE**: An agent cannot belong to, execute checks in, or create events in more than one namespace.